kamlesh-t25/Library/README.md

 - `Step 4:` Initialize the project and install dependencies by running the following commands in your terminal:`npm init -y` and then `npm install`.

 - `Step 5:` Start the admin side of elibrary by running the following command in terminal:`npm run dev`.

+## Project Overview

+## Frontend:

+- All routes have been protected using a token that is stored in local storage.
+We use a function that checks for the token in local storage.
+If the token exists, the function returns the route; otherwise, it redirects to the login page.
+- We have used the toast library to handle notification alert popups.
+- Users have options when they land on the `/` route.
+They can either log in directly if they are registered users, or they can register if they are new to our platform.
+A forgot password page is also provided if the user forgets their password.
+- **Sign Up page:** Users must enter their name and institute's email ID to receive an email for OTP verification.
+The email is sent using the `nodemailer` package.
+The name and email ID are sent to the backend in an array to match the OTP generated in the backend.
+- **Setup Password page:** Once the OTP is verified, the user is supposed to set a password for their account and register the account.
+- **Reset Password page:** Users are supposed to enter the registered email ID to receive an OTP to reset the password.
+Once the OTP is verified, the user can set up a new password.
+- **Sign In page:** Once the user has registered successfully, they can log in to the website using their credentials.
+After a successful login, a token will be stored in local storage so that the next time the user accesses the `/` route, they will be redirected to the home page of the website.
+- **Home Page:**

+### Backend:
+We have defined models for users, books, and orders.
+For the admin panel, we are not using any model.
+Instead, we are directly connecting our backend to MongoDB to retrieve the required information (email and password) for login, which is defined in "server.js".

+The models are located in a folder named "models."
+Their functions, specifying how they work on particular routes, are defined in the "routes" folder, and the route names are in the "controllers" folder.
+These components are all combined in "server.js."

+The OrderModel is connected to each user via the userId, which is stored as _id in OrderModel.
+The BookModel is used for updating, deleting, or adding books in the database.

+Both Frontend and admin_panel are connected to backend via **URL="http://localhost:4000"** that is provided in context.js file .

+### Admin Panel:

+- All routes have been protected using a React state hook.
+- We have used the toast library to handle notification alert popups.
+- Admin will log in using the credentials provided.
+The password will be matched from the database to allow the user to access the dashboard of the admin panel.
+- Users can navigate through the admin panel using a sidebar.
+They can go to the dashboard, My Store, Add Book, Order Requests, or log out using the logout button, all present under the sidebar of the dashboard.
+- The dashboard is the home page of the admin panel.
+- My Store contains all book cards that are in the database.
+Each card has the book name, description, author, copies available, and a delete button to remove the book from the database.
+This page also contains a search bar so that the admin can filter out books based on book title matches.
+- Add Book contains a form through which the admin can add a book to the database so that users can access new books.
+- Order Requests contains book requests made by all users.
+The admin can reject or accept the user's request to issue the book to the user.
+- The admin will be logged out once the page is refreshed.